SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ajay Goel

-So the offer for Zync right now we’re looking at almost 1.1% as the bidding both by retail and extension got closed at 230.
-It’s about 1.1% stake sale and that’s Rs.
-3000 crores broadly.
+So the OFS for zinc right now, we’re looking at almost 1.1% as the bidding both by retail and extension got closed [indecipherable].
+It’s about 1.1% of stake sale, and that’s INR3,000 crores broadly.
 And the entire amount will be used for deleveraging.

 Ritesh Shah

 Sure.
-And last question.
-In notes to accounts we have mentioned a claim of $512 million.
+And last question, in notes to accounts, we have mentioned a claim of $512 million.
 How should we look into this?
-I understand it’s subsidized, but under which entity builders fall.
+I understand it’s subjudized, but under which entity will this fall?
 And how should we look at this variable going forward?

 Ajay Goel

-That’s an ongoing matter with the mopg.
-It pertains to oil and gas and the matter is in arbitration.
+That’s an ongoing matter with the MoPNG.
+It pertains to oil and gas.
+And the matter is in arbitration.
 In fact, all the judgments in the past have been in Vedanta’s favor.
-And in our assessment that matter is medium to low risk.
+And in our assessment, that matter is medium to low risk.

 Ritesh Shah

-So if there is a windfall gain, where will it fall?
+So is there a windfall gain, wherever that falls?

 Ajay Goel

-Right now it will.
-It is.
-Arbitration is in the play and the next date of hearing is sometimes in the middle of March.
-And that will determine Any gain, if at all, any accounting implications, gain or otherwise, we go in oil, gas business p ost emerge.
+Right now, it will — it is arbitration is in the play.
+And next set of hearing is sometimes in the middle of March and that will determine any gain, if at all.
+Any accounting implications, gain or otherwise, will go in Oil & Gas business post demerger.

 Deshnee Naidoo